-At the Amphawa floating market it’s easy to understand why Bangkok is regarded as the Venice of the East.
+When you visit the Amphawa floating market you’ll understand why Bangkok was once regarded as the Venice of the East.

 The market gets very busy around lunchtime with huge crowds of Thai visitors.
 On a busy weekend it can be difficult walking down the main strip.
 Because of this I actually prefer the quieter Khlong Lat Mayom floating market in northern Bangkok.

 What can I buy at the Amphawa floating market?

 The Amphawa floating market offers an assortment of hand-made crafts, tacky souvenirs and loads of food.

 The range of souvenirs and other goods are somewhat similar to what can be found at the Chatujak Weekend Market.
 Expect to find printed “I Love Amphawa” t-shirts that you’ll probably never wear, textiles, herbals soaps and children’s toys that will break after first use.

 The real attraction of the Amphawa floating market, and what bring so many Thai visitors here is the abundance of food.
 Thais absolutely love going out of their way for a good seafood lunch or dinner, and this market makes no exceptions.